 In this article, we will learn common nouns, their definition, examples, and usages, in more detail so that you can easily recognize common nouns when you see them.

-A common noun is defined as a noun that refers to the name of a group of similar things, people, places, animals, ideas, or objects.
+A common noun is defined as a noun that refers to the name of a group of similar things, like people, places, animals or objects.
 It can also be defined as a noun that denotes the general or non-specific term used for a group.
+Common nouns are not capitalized unless they either begin a sentence or used in title.
 Common nouns can be concrete that is perceptible to the senses, abstract, or collective means referring to a group or collection.

 For Example- ‘Dog’ is a word that refers to a class of dogs, if you named one of the dogs as ‘Tommy’ it represents a dog named Tommy and makes it specific to the group.
 So, the word ‘Dog’ is a general way of describing a group or class, whereas ‘Tommy’ represents a particular or individual dog.

 Unlike proper nouns, common nouns are usually written in small letters, that is they are not capitalized.
 But there are some exceptions to this rule: